Cwantic/Documentation/Python/Configuration.md

 ## 2. Scripts

-The user's scripts are by default located in the directory :
+User's scripts are by default located in the directory :

 >C:\ProgramData\Cwantic\MetaPiping\Datas\Scripts